Advent 23: The Real Tabernacle

-If you were going to summarize the book of John in one phrase it would be “Jesus is God”.
-It seems like everywhere you turn in the book of John either Jesus is saying that he is God, one of the supporting characters is saying it, or, like we have right here, John himself is making it clear.
+If you were going to summarize the book of John in one phrase, it would be “Jesus is God.”
+It seems like everywhere you turn in the book of John, either Jesus is saying that He is God, one of the supporting characters is saying it, or, as we have right here, John himself is making it clear.

 The Grand Arrival

 Remember that we call this season we are celebrating “advent.”
 We explained at the beginning that it comes from a word that means arrival.
 So this whole month, we have been celebrating the arrival of Jesus into the world.

 Today we need to pause and think about the fact that when someone “arrives” somewhere, it means that they were somewhere else first.
 Does that make sense?
 What I mean by this is very important.
 Jesus did not come into existence at His birth.
 In fact, Jesus never came into existence at all.
 Jesus has always existed.
 This month we are celebrating the time when the eternal God arrived in our world as a baby boy.